PixxieBot/docs/docs/features/make-a-sentence.md

 ## Removing the Make a Sentence game from your server

-If for any reason you would like to permanently remove the Make A Sentence game from your server and wipe all your server's sentence data from our database, use `-sentence delete`.&#x20;
+If for any reason you would like to permanently remove the Make A Sentence game from your server and wipe all your server's sentence data from our database, use `/makeasentence delete`.&#x20;

 {% hint style="danger" %}
 Running this command will permanently delete the following information from our database: